<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <description><![CDATA[<p>Most litter box problems aren't behavior issues — they're setup issues.
 Discover the secrets to a happier cat with expert litter box tips from Walking Wet Noses, your trusted cat sitters in Fairfax, Vienna, Oakton, and Northern Virginia.</p>

-<p>The post <a rel="nofollow" href="https://walkingwetnoses.com/cat-litter-box-tips-fairfax-va/">The Secrets to a Happier Cat Start With the Litter Box</a> appeared first on <a rel="nofollow" href="https://walkingwetnoses.com">Walking Wet Noses Dog Walking and Pet Sitting | Dog Walking &amp; Pet Sitting | Fairfax, VA</a>.</p>
+<p>The post <a rel="nofollow" href="https://walkingwetnoses.com/cat-litter-box-tips-fairfax-va/">The Secrets to a Happier Cat Start With the Litter Box: 7 Simple Setup Fixes</a> appeared first on <a rel="nofollow" href="https://walkingwetnoses.com">Walking Wet Noses Dog Walking and Pet Sitting | Dog Walking &amp; Pet Sitting | Fairfax, VA</a>.</p>

 ]]></description>

-<p>Let&#8217;s be real — the litter box is not the most glamorous part of cat parenting.
-But it might be the most important one.
-If you&#8217;ve been searching for&nbsp;<strong>cat litter box tips in Fairfax VA</strong>&nbsp;(or anywhere), you&#8217;re in the right place.
-Here, where busy schedules mean cats are often home solo for stretches of the day, a well-thought-out litter setup isn&#8217;t just nice to have.
-It&#8217;s the difference between a happy, consistent kitty and a cat who&#8217;s quietly staging a protest on your laundry pile.<br><br>Here&#8217;s the thing most people don&#8217;t realize: the majority of litter box problems aren&#8217;t behavioral issues.
+<p>Here&#8217;s the thing most people don&#8217;t realize: the majority of litter box problems aren&#8217;t behavioral.
 They&#8217;re setup issues.
 And the fixes are usually simpler than you&#8217;d expect.
-Whether you&#8217;re a brand-new cat owner staring down a wall of litter options at the pet store, or a seasoned cat parent wondering why your picky feline has suddenly changed her opinion of the box she&#8217;s used for two years — this guide is for you.</p>
+Whether you&#8217;re a brand-new cat owner staring down a wall of litter options at the pet store, or a seasoned cat parent wondering why your previously easygoing feline has suddenly developed strong opinions — this guide is for you.</p>

-<h2 class="wp-block-heading">Why Cat Litter Box Setup Matters More Than Most Cat Parents Think</h2>
+<h2>Why Cat Litter Box Setup Matters More Than Most Cat Parents Think</h2>

-<p>Cats are creatures of habit, and they&#8217;re also creatures of comfort.
-They care deeply about where they go, how the litter feels under their paws, whether the space feels safe, and yes — whether the box is clean enough to meet their standards (which are higher than yours, by the way).
-When something feels off about the setup, cats don&#8217;t try to communicate the problem.
-They just find somewhere else to go.</p>
+<p>Cats are creatures of habit.
+They&#8217;re also creatures of comfort, opinion, and unspoken rules they fully expect you to follow.
+They care deeply about where they go, how the litter feels under their paws, whether the space feels safe, and whether the box is clean enough to meet their standards (which are higher than yours, by the way).</p>

 <p>At Walking Wet Noses, our cat sitters visit homes across Fairfax, Oakton, Vienna, Chantilly, Centreville, and Burke every single week.
 Over the years, we&#8217;ve seen litter box situations that range from picture-perfect to &#8220;oh, we need to have a chat.&#8221; The most common issues we encounter aren&#8217;t mysterious — they&#8217;re almost always tied to box size, location, cleanliness routine, or litter type.
 And every single one of them is fixable.</p>